gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    in a way that is designed to give communications privacy and to prevent eavesdropping and detect tampering or message forgery.
-DTLS/SCTP uses DTLS for mutual authentication, key exchange with forward secrecy for SCTP-AUTH, and confidentiality of user messages.
-DTLS/SCTP use SCTP and SCTP-AUTH for integrity protection and replay protection of all SCTP Chunks that can be authenticated, including user messages.
+DTLS/SCTP uses DTLS for mutual authentication, key exchange with forward secrecy for SCTP AUTH, and confidentiality of user messages.
+DTLS/SCTP use SCTP and SCTP AUTH for integrity protection and replay protection of all SCTP Chunks that can be authenticated, including user messages.